mastodon/documentation/content/en/methods/accounts.md

 GET /api/v1/accounts/lookup HTTP/1.1
 ```

-Quickly lookup a username to see if it is available, or quickly resolve a Webfinger address to an account ID.
+Quickly lookup a username to see if it is available, skipping WebFinger resolution.

 **Returns:** [Account]({{< relref "entities/Account">}})\
 **OAuth:** Public\